chisu-kawahara/tweeter/README.md

 !["Screenshot of Edit URLs page"]()

 ## Getting Started
 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
 2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
+3. Install dependencies with `npm install` command.
-3. Start the web server using the `npm run local` command.
+3. Start the web server with `npm start` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies
 - Node.js: 5.10.x or above